HathorNetwork/rfcs/projects/reliable-integration/0001-high-level-design.md

 ```
 {
     reorg_size: int,
-    previous_best_block: str, // hash of the block
+    previous_best_block: str, // hash of the block.
+At the time of this event, this block won't be part of the best blockchain anymore
     new_best_block: str // hash of the block
     common_block: str // hash of the block
 }